 Beauty) which was a gift from MEF to The Honorable Lady.

 H.E.
 Ambassador Jakr Boon-Long of Thailand has written to the Minister of

 Health and Sport expressing his support for the Thailand Myanmar

-be a Press Conference at the Thai Embassy in the week following 05
+Thailand and Myanmar.
+We will hold the Press Conference at the Thai Embassy in

 The TPA Team has completed an inspection of the Kyaikkasan Field,

 The Stable Facilities at Mya Yiek Nyo Hotel, The Chatrium Hotel.

 They are working very closely with Khun Arpa and May Su at

 Index-Creative in Yangon.
 Now, The Minister of Health and Sport has